data(prostate, package = "ElemStatLearn")

 Since we have an unbiased estimator, our average model (\(\mathbb E[\hat f_\mathcal{D}(X) \mid X ]\) from last lecture) will produce the prediction \(X^\top \beta\), so the bias component of the risk will be zero!

-We have shown that the bias associated with OLS is zero under the assumption that the linear model is correct.
+We have shown that the bias associated with OLS is zero under the assumption that the linear statistical model is correct.

-In practice, it’s very unlikely that the linear model is exactly correct (i.e. the true value of \(Y\) may depend on covariates we don’t have access to, interaction terms, etc.).
-In that case (i.e. when the linear model is too simple of an approximation for the ground-truth data-generating process), the bias of OLS is non-zero.
+In practice, it’s very unlikely that the linear statistical model is exactly correct (i.e. the true value of \(Y\) may depend on covariates we don’t have access to, interaction terms, etc.).
+In that case (i.e. when the linear statistical model is too simple of an approximation for the ground-truth data-generating process), the bias of OLS is non-zero.

 (Co-)Variance of OLS